Coat of arms of the Philippines

-The coat of arms of the Philippines (Sagisag ng Pilipinas; Escudo de Filipinas) features the eight-rayed sun of the Philippines with each ray representing the eight provinces (Batangas, Bulacan, Cavite, Manila, Laguna, Nueva Ecija, Pampanga, and Tarlac) which were placed under martial law by Governor-General Ramón Blanco Sr. during the Philippine Revolution, and the three five-pointed stars representing the three major island groups of Luzon, the Visayas, and Mindanao.
+The coat of arms of the Philippines (Sagisag ng Pilipinas; Escudo de Filipinas) features the eight-rayed sun of the Philippines, each ray representing one of the eight provinces (Batangas, Bulacan, Cavite, Manila, Laguna, Nueva Ecija, Pampanga, and Tarlac) which were placed under martial law by Governor-General Ramón Blanco Sr. during the Philippine Revolution, and three five-pointed stars, each representing one of the three major island groups Luzon, the Visayas, and Mindanao.

 On the blue field on the dexter side is the North American bald eagle of the United States, and on the red field on the sinister side is the lion rampant of the coat of arms of the Kingdom of León of Spain, both representing the country's colonial past.
-The current arms, which shares many features of the national flag, was designed by Filipino artist and heraldist Captain Galo B. Ocampo.
+The current arms, which share many features of the national flag, were designed by Filipino artist and heraldist Galo Ocampo.

 Blazon

 The blazon of the coat of arms from Flag and Heraldic Code of the Philippines (Republic Act 8491) is as follows: